 Setting up shop in a garage may sound like a cliché, but did you know that a number of thriving American businesses really got their start that way?
-One of the most famous examples is, of course, Apple Inc., founded in 1976 by Steve Jobs, who died Wednesday at age 56, and his friend Steve Wozniak.
+One of the most famous examples is, of course, Apple Inc., founded in 1976 by Steve Jobs and his friend Steve Wozniak.
 Find out about their brainchild and other major companies that trace their roots to humble birthplaces.

 On April Fool’s Day in 1976, 21-year-old Steve Jobs and 25-year-old Steve Wozniak established Apple Computer, later known simply as Apple Inc. Pioneers in the burgeoning world of personal computers, the pair worked out of Jobs’ parents’ garage in Los Altos, California, in the heart of Silicon Valley.
 Jobs, a college dropout, became one of the great innovators of the digital age, transforming not just his original field but also music, animation and mobile communications.
 He died at 56 on October 5, 2011, after a long struggle with cancer.
 Apple’s notable products include the Macintosh computer line, the iPod, the iPhone, the iPad, iTunes, the Mac OS X operating system and Final Cut Studio.

 Considered the first American technology business to launch behind a garage door, Hewlett-Packard was founded in 1939 by Bill Hewlett and David Packard, who had scraped together an initial capital investment of $538.
 At the time, Packard and his new wife Lucile lived in an apartment next door and Hewlett camped out in a shed on the property, located in Palo Alto, California.
 After developing a range of electronic products, the company entered the computer market in 1966 and is now one of the world’s largest technology corporations.
 The one-car garage where it all began is a designated California historic landmark and is listed on the National Register of Historic Places.